curl/everything-curl/usingcurl-returns.md

  35. A TLS/SSL connect error.
 The SSL handshake failed.
 The SSL handshake can fail due to numerous different reasons so the error message may offer some additional clues.
-Maybe the parties couldn't agree to a SSL/TLS version, an agreeable cipher suite or similar.
+Maybe the parties could not agree to a SSL/TLS version, an agreeable cipher suite or similar.

  36. Bad download resume.
-Couldn't continue an earlier aborted download.
+Could not continue an earlier aborted download.
 When asking to resume a transfer that then ends up not possible to do, this error can get returned.
 For FILE, FTP or SFTP.